VirtualUtkarsh/inventory-management-system/Collaboration.md

 ## ✅ Simple Git Workflow (Feature-first, Push-last)

 ### 1. Switch to `dev` and get the latest updates

-This will just clone the latest finalised code into your system.
+DO this step ONLY if you need the latest code from dev copied to your local project This will just clone the latest finalised code into your system.
 ```bash
 git checkout dev